rjeeb/syntaxhighlighter-gwt/README.md

 syntaxhighlighter-gwt
 =====================

-SyntaxHighlighter-GWT

-GWT Wrapper around [SyntaxHighlighter](http://alexgorbatchev.com/SyntaxHighlighter/) by Alex Gorbatchev.
+SyntaxHighlighter-GWT is a GWT wrapper around [SyntaxHighlighter](http://alexgorbatchev.com/SyntaxHighlighter/) by Alex Gorbatchev.
 Currently it is based of [SyntaxHighlighter 3.0.9](https://github.com/alexgorbatchev/syntaxhighlighter/releases/tag/v3.0.9).
+It is an all purpose syntax highlighter for a variety of formats including Javascript/JSON, XML, Java and C++.

 Based loosely around https://code.google.com/p/gwt-syntaxhighlighter/.
 It has been largely rewritten for simplicity.